kiyor/mssh/README.md

   This is useful if you work on bunch of server ( in my case like 200 ) and not able to install some manager system like ansiable. ( I have puppet, but puppet is so slow )

-  usually if we need quick run command in multiable server, wo might do this:
+  Usually if we need quick run command in multiable server, we might do this:

   ```bash
   for host in `cat hostsfile`; do